 Progress and outcome reporting

 For all awards with duration longer than 12 months, Asthma UK requires an annual report, including but not limited to: an update of progress against the project's original objectives, details of any deviations and any issues faced.
 Information from this report will be used to update our supporters.
 For all awards, we require a Final Report on the outcome of your research project within one month of the end of the grant period.
-All reports are now administered through Asthma UK's online Research Management System, CC Grant Tracker.
+All reports are currently administered through a request via email from Asthma UK.

 Changes to your project